|Chaitra Navratri Day 8|

 The 9th day of Navratri which falls in the Maha Navami Tithi observes the worship of Goddess Siddhidatri, the 9th form of NavDurga.
-On Maha Navami, Maa Durga is worshipped as Mahisasura mardini which means the Annihilator of the Buffalo Demon.
+On Maha Navami, Maa Durga is worshipped as Mahisasura Mardini which means the Annihilator of the Buffalo Demon.
 It is believed that on Maha Navami day Durga killed the demon Mahishasura.
-In 2020, Chaitra Navratri day 9 (Maha Navami) falls on Thursday, 02 April; and Shardiya Navratri Navami falls on Sunday, 25 October 2020.
+In 2021, Chaitra Navratri day 9 (Maha Navami) falls on Wednesday, 21 April; and Shardiya Navratri Navami falls on Thursday, 14 October 2021.

 – Favorite flower: Champa

 – Deity: Goddess Siddhidatri

 – Mantra: 'Om Devi Siddhidatryai Namah'

 – Worship Date: 9th day of Navratri (Maha Navami)

 – Day 9 Magha Gupta Navratri: Sunday, 21 February 2021